This is a personal story and experience when it comes to Uncertainty Avoidance in the Netherlands and Belgium.

-However anyone who has ever moved country will confirm that the stress and complexity increase a significant number of times.
+However, anyone who has ever moved country will confirm that the stress and complexity increase a significant number of times.

-It is not just changing the address and communicating that to your Internet provider (for instance), ending your rent, ending your different insurances (e.g. house and health insurance, just to name a few).
-I had to end several contracts in the Netherlands, and start them all up in Belgium again.
+It is not just changing the address and communicating that to your Internet provider (for instance), ending your rent, and ending your different insurances (e.g. house and health insurance, just to name a few).
+I had to end several contracts in the Netherlands and start them all up in Belgium again.

 Uncertainty Avoidance in the Netherlands and Belgium

 The cultural make-up of the Netherlands and Belgium are very different on 3 of professor Geert Hofstede’s dimensions of culture.
-For this post I will only focus on Uncertainty Avoidance.
+For this post, I will only focus on Uncertainty Avoidance.
 The scores on this dimension for the two countries are as follows:

 - the Netherlands: M(iddle)

 For a complete overview of all dimensions and all countries click here.